derhass/glx_hook/README.md

 if the application would otherwise work with a leagcy context (by not using `GLX_ARB_create_context` or specifying an earlier version).

+#### GL Debug Output

+By setting `GH_GL_DEBUG_OUTPUT` to a non-zero value, [GL debug output](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_debug_output.txt) message callbacks will be intercepted.
+The debug messages will be logged as `INFO` level messages in the GH log.
+Set `GH_GL_INJECT_DEBUG_OUTPUT` to a non-zero value to inject a call to the debug output functionality into the application.
+Note that to get debug output, you must force the creation of a debug GL context if the app does not do it on its own.

 ### FILE NAMES

 Whenever an output file name is specified, special run-time information